 Our Rigs. . .

-The company and FDNY logos can be found on FDNY Engine 10 as well as a tribute to 9-11-01.
-A message of support is shown across the front windshield "WE SUPPORT OUR TROOPS".
+The company and FDNY logos could be found on FDNY Engine 10 as well as a tribute to 9-11-01.
+A message of support was shown across the front windshield "WE SUPPORT OUR TROOPS".
 It cost about $370,000.

-Ladder 10 is a rear-mount aerial fire truck designed by Seagrave Fire Apparatus to FDNY specifications.
+This Ladder 10 was a rear-mount aerial fire truck designed by Seagrave Fire Apparatus to FDNY specifications.
 It cost about $550,000.
-It has two rear down-and-out stabilizers, an 8kw hydraulic generator to provide A/C power to lights or tools, a 370 horsepower Detroit Series 60 engine and a cab and body of corrosion-resistant steel.
-It's equipped with FDNY recessed door handles.
+It had two rear down-and-out stabilizers, an 8kw hydraulic generator to provide A/C power to lights or tools, a 370 horsepower Detroit Series 60 engine and a cab and body of corrosion-resistant steel.
+It was equipped with FDNY recessed door handles.

 Length: 448 inches; Height: 130 inches; Width: 94; inches; Weight: (without firefighter gear) 60,000 pounds; Ladder length: 100 feet; Tip load: (safe weight at ladder end) 250 pounds.